Thursday, January 12, 2023

 Remove foil, add a little more cheese, and continue to bake another 15 minutes

-Remove from oven and allow to cool for 10 to 12 minutes before cutting and serving.
+Remove from oven and allow to cool for 15 minutes before cutting and serving.

 Serves 8